logion-network/logion-test/README.md

 6. In the menu, click on "Protection Management".
 7. In the "Pending" tab, locate your request and click on "Review and process" button.
 8. Accept the request by clicking on "Yes" button.
-0. Log in legal officer Guillaume (i.e. with Bob account) and execute steps 8 and 9.
+9. Log in legal officer Guillaume (i.e. with Bob account) and execute steps 8 and 9.
-10. With the [Polkadot JS app](https://polkadot.js.org/apps), connect to the local node and transfer some logs to the user of step 3.
+10. In the menu, click on "Wallet" then on the "Send" button (under the gauge) and send some tokens (e.g. 0.1 LGNTs) to the regular user of step 2.
 11. Switch back to the regular user and, in the menu, click on "My Logion Protection".
 12. Click on "Activate" button and sign the transaction (this actually creates the recovery configuration on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
-13. With the [Polkadot JS app](https://polkadot.js.org/apps), see that the account is now recoverable.
+13. (Optional) With the [Polkadot JS app](https://polkadot.js.org/apps), you can check that the account is now recoverable.

 ### Account recovery

 0. If not already done, run steps of "Account protection" use case.
+1. Log in legal officer Patrick (i.e. with Alice account).
+2. In the menu, click on "Wallet" then on the "Send" button (under the gauge) and send some tokens (e.g. 0.1 LGNTs) to the regular user that will start a recovery.
-1. Log in as another regular user.
+3. Log in the regular user of step 3.
-2. In the dialog popping up, click on "Start a recovery process" button.
+4. In the dialog popping up, click on "Start a recovery process" button.
-3. With the [Polkadot JS app](https://polkadot.js.org/apps), connect to the local node and transfer some logs to the user of step 1.
-4. Fill-in "Addresss to Recover" field with the address of the regular user used in "Account protection" use case.
+5. Fill-in "Addresss to Recover" field with the address of the regular user used in "Account protection" use case.
-5. Click on "Initiate recovery" button (this initiates the recovery on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
+6. Click on "Initiate recovery" button (this initiates the recovery on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
-6. Choose the same legal officers as in "Account protection" use case (Patrick and Guillaume), fill-in the form and click on "Next" button.
+7. Choose the same legal officers as in "Account protection" use case (Patrick and Guillaume), fill-in the form and click on "Next" button.
-7. Switch to legal officer Patrick and click on "Recovery Requests" in the menu.
+8. Switch to legal officer Patrick and click on "Recovery Requests" in the menu.
-8. Locate the recovery request in the table and click on "Review and process".
+9. Locate the recovery request in the table and click on "Review and process".
-9. Accept the request by clicking on "Proceed" button.
+10. Accept the request by clicking on "Proceed" button.
-10. In the dialog popping-up, click on "Confirm and sign" and sign the transaction (this vouches for the recovery attempt on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
+11. In the dialog popping-up, click on "Confirm and sign" and sign the transaction (this vouches for the recovery attempt on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
-11. Switch to legal officer Guillaume, click on "Recovery Requests" in the menu and run steps 8, 9 and 10.
+12. Switch to legal officer Guillaume, click on "Recovery Requests" in the menu and run steps 8, 9 and 10.
-12. Switch to the regular user of step 1 and click on "Recovery" in the menu.
+13. Switch to the regular user of step 1 and click on "Recovery" in the menu.
-13. Click on "Activate" button and sign the transaction (this creates the recovery configuration on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
+14. Click on "Activate" button and sign the transaction (this creates the recovery configuration on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
-13. Click on "Claim" (this claims the access to recovered account on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
+15. Click on "Claim" (this claims the access to recovered account on-chain, see [recovery pallet documentation](https://github.com/paritytech/substrate/blob/master/frame/recovery/src/lib.rs)).
+16. Transfer the tokens of recovered account to the recovering account by clicking the "Transfer" button in the table.